-Once applied and sealed BESTSeal coated surfaces require only a quick rinse with water to wash away tough debris (similar technology to that found in expensive high-end ceramic car coatings), and can even entirely eliminate the need for harmful cleaning chemicals in some facilities.
+Once applied and sealed, BESTSeal coated surfaces require only a quick rinse with water to wash away tough debris (similar technology to that found in expensive high-end ceramic car coatings).
+They can even eliminate the need for harmful cleaning chemicals in some facilities.

-It also seals and protects surfaces against soiling, UV degradation, hard water stains, and it can clean and remove mold stains.
+It also seals and protects surfaces against soiling, UV degradation, hard water stains and can clean and remove mold stains.
 It controls bacteria that can cause spoilage, deterioration, or fouling of materials on certain surfaces.
 It can kill odor-causing bacteria on non-food-contact surfaces.

 What is Photocatalytic Oxidation?